 "I chose Design Management because I wanted more from design.
 What I have enjoyed most is the collaborative projects on the course.
 Design Management has opened so many gateways for me."

 "I felt that Design Management gave me the opportunity to look into the business side of design itself and gave me a little bit of a spout in terms of management alone.
 What I enjoyed the most on the course was the ability to understand myself more and how I work with others."

-Career opportunities are found in design and brand consultancies, in-house design and marketing departments as designers, design managers, project and account managers, buyers and marketing communication managers.
+Career opportunities are found in design and brand consultancies, in-house design and marketing departments, and innovation teams.
+Graduates of this course hold job titles such as user researcher, UX designer, UI designer, senior designers, design managers, strategic designer, project and account managers, buyers, and marketing communication managers.

 MA Design Management graduate

 My current role is mainly about Real Estate advertising, both online and in print.
 I deal with data collection and research about creative inspiration, promotional materials design, copy writing translation (Chinese-English).

 When I was deciding to choose my specialism, the MA Design Management really stood out.
 I was impressed by the fact that it doesn’t only help designers to gain insights into business knowledge, communicate strategically with non-designers, and vice versa, but also help ‘manage’ design and designers in my future work.